Nadia27/secretsApp/README.md

 * __Level 2 Security - Encryption__

-  - Encryption is basically scrambling the original message.
+  - Encryption is basically taking a password and using some type of key and cipher method to ciphertext.

   - Examples of encryption:
       * Caesar's cipher